projectcalico/calico/v3.1/getting-started/kubernetes/installation/hosted/kubernetes-datastore/index.md

    uses significant CPU (in the `confd` process on each host and the API server) as the number of nodes increases.

-   Alternatively, if you're running on-premise, you may want to configure Calico to peer with your BGP infrastructure.
+   Alternatively, if you're running on-premise, you may want to configure {{site.prodname}}
+   to peer with your BGP infrastructure.

    In either case, see the [Configuring BGP Peers guide]({{site.baseurl}}/{{page.version}}/usage/configuration/bgp)